directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson46.md

 A well-groomed man with a quiff hairstyle and light blue shirt is leaning in towards the woman, eyes closed and lips puckered, clearly attempting to kiss her.<br/>
 It looks like he's brought her to a sunny rooftop or some high vantage point, perhaps thinking it was the perfect romantic setting for a date.<br/>
 <br/>
-However, the woman, dressed in a teal sleeveless top with lattice-patterned lace that complements her long chestnut hair, is having none of it. <br/>
+However, the woman, dressed in a teal sleeveless top with lattice-patterned lace that complements her long brunette hair, is having none of it. <br/>
 She’s holding both hands up, gently keeping some distance from him. <br/>
 Her body is slightly turned away, and though her eyes are on him, her face is turned in a different direction, unmistakably rejecting his advance. <br/>
 <br/>